Clairverbot/TimeSheetManagementSystem/README.md

 Change some connection strings (i did not do it the right way so change the one at application db context)
 ```

-If you're lazy to install, here's some tables
+If you're lazy to install, here's how it looks like
 ![Dashboard](Home.PNG)

 there's a dashboard